Paramagnetic contribution in superconductors with different-mass Cooper pairs

 From Eq. \ref{energy}, we can see the first term describing the energy of COM coupled to the gauge field $\mathbf{A}$, which contains both the paramagnetic and diamagnetic contribution.
 Note that we approximate the vector potential as $\bA(\bR\pm\bar{\br}/2) \approx \bA(\bR)$, due to the slowly varying field.
-The second term describes the kinetic energy of the relative motion without coupling to the gauge field because the relative motion is a charge-less process.
-The last term describes the coupling between the COM motion and relative motion, which plays an important role in linking the relative motion to the gauge field as discussed later.
+The second term $\left(-\ri\nabla_{\bar{\br}}\right)^2/2M_-$ describes the kinetic energy of the relative motion without coupling to the gauge field because the relative motion is a charge-less process.
+The last term $\frac{1}{2M_-} \left\{-\ri\frac{\nabla_{\bR}}{2}-e\bA(\bR),-\ri\nabla_{\bar{\br}}\right\}$ describes the coupling between the COM motion and relative motion, which plays an important role in linking the relative motion to the gauge field.

-Taking the $H_c$ derivative respective to $\mathbf{A}$, the response current $\bf{J}$ is obtained with two contribution from COM and relative motions as $\mathbf{J} = -\partial H_c /\partial \bA=\bf{J}_R+\bf{J}_r$, as schematically plotted in Fig.\ref{fig1}.
-Starting from the equal mass limit with $M_-=0$, the last two terms in $H_c$ vanishes.
-Hence, there only remains the current $\bf{J}_R$ from COM motion, as shown in Fig.\ref{fig1}(a).
+The current is obtained with two contribution from COM and relative motions as $\mathbf{J} = -\partial H_c /\partial \bA=\bf{J}_R+\bf{J}_r$, as schematically plotted in Fig.\ref{fig1}.
+As shown in Fig.\ref{fig1}(a), there only remains the current $\bf{J}_R$ from COM motion when $M_-=0$.
+The electromagnetic response of COM shows perfect diamagnetism, where the paramagnetic response is strictly zero.
+This is the standard conclusion from the traditional BCS theory.
 On the other hand, for the Cooper pair with different mass plotted in Fig.\ref{fig1}(b), both $\bf{J}_R$ in the up panel and $\bf{J}_r$ in the lower panel exist.
-Especially, the $\bf{J}_r$ emerges from the coupling between COM motion and relative motion in the last term of $H_c$.

-In other words, if the two different-mass electrons form the Cooper pair in SC, the COM part performs like the Cooper pair composed of the equal mass electrons.
-The electromagnetic response of COM shows perfect diamagnetism, where the paramagnetic response is strictly zero.
-However, the relative motion may contribute the paramagnetic response, resulting in the reduction of the superfluid stiffness owing to the vanishing diamagnetic term related to $M_-$.
-In this work, we find the relative motion reduces the superfluid stiffness in a different-mass pairing system.
+COM part performs like the Cooper pair composed of the equal mass electrons.
+However, the relative motion contributes a paramagnetic response, resulting in the reduction of the superfluid stiffness owing to the vanishing diamagnetic term related to $M_-$ in $\left(-\ri\nabla_{\bar{\br}}\right)^2/2M_-$.